Human Rights First Society: Founding and status

-In 2002, the Human Rights First Society (HRFS) was created and led by Ibrahim al-Mugaiteeb whom applied to the Saudi government for legal recognition of the group.
+In 2002, HRFS was created and led by Ibrahim al-Mugaiteeb whom applied to the Saudi government for legal recognition of the group.
 However, the application was denied.
 Although the HRFS was not granted governmental status, As of 2009, it remained unrecognised, but was allowed by the government to exist informally.

 The Saudi Basic Law does not address freedom of association, and the government strictly limited this right in practice.
 The government prohibited the establishment of political parties or any group it considered as opposing the regime or challenging the King's authority.
 All associations must therefore be licensed and comply with its rules and regulations.
 The HRFS have had no response to their request for a governmental license, however, they have continued to pursue their purpose.
 As the group is formally 'unlicensed', it remains unclear which group activities are permitted and which could draw punishment from the government.
 Furthermore, without a license the group may not raise any operating funds which consequently limits its activities.
 Despite this, as of 2016, the HRFS continues to operate independently as a non-government organisation and is still recognised by governmental organisations.